syahmizainudin/ml-project/README.md

 # ml-project
-A repository of mini project for Machine Learning
+A repository of mini projects that I did to learn Machine Learning and working with data.